 You’ve enrolled in a course, made campus visits, met with the teachers, and even did some pre-work in preparation for your class.
 You’re on the way to your dream career.
 But first, there’s one big question you have to answer: how are you going to pay for this?
 If you’re like millions of Americans, the answer is student loans.
 (And, according to a recent LendEDU survey, 36% of millennials currently carry student loan debt.)
 These loans come in two main types: federal and private.
-Below, we’ve outlined and explained the key differences between the two.
+Below, we’ve outlined and explained the key differences between a federal vs. private student loan.

 Federal Student Loans